-Nearby Chambers Creek, Loch Luna, The Moorook Game Reserve and Katarapko Conservation Park are all accessible and abound with wildlife.
+Nearby you can explore Chambers Creek, Loch Luna, The Moorook Game Reserve and Katarapko Conservation Park which are all accessible and abound with wildlife.
 Canoe hire is available with or without a guide.
-Park Rangers are available for talks to groups by booking in advance.
 The creeks and the river are ideal for fishing and yabbying.

 Rural scenes around the Barmera district provide a constant variety of contrasts from irrigated fruit blocks to mallee scrublands.
 Dry farming with crops and grazing, marshlands, wetlands, riverside and lakeside are all within close proximity.
 If a change is a holiday, life in Barmera is one continuous holiday... so why not come and see for yourself?
 You will be most welcome.